Computer Information Science

 CIS 230 (Spring) 3 credit hours

-Introduces the programming language RPG in an OS/400 environment.
+Introduces the programming skills needed to develop and maintain software solutions for the IBM iSeries platform.
+This machine is extensively used by regional banks, companies that create and market software for regional banks, and the trucking industry.
+The language of implementation is RPG.
 Includes language syntax and practice in preparing, compiling, and executing applications of increasing complexity.
-Prerequisite: CIS 210 with a grade of ‘C’ or above.
+Prerequisite: CIS 210 with a grade of C or above.

 CIS 234 (Fall) 3 credit hours

-Methods and techniques for solving business related problems using the business oriented language COBOL.
-Applications may include payroll processing, inventory control, billing systems.
+Introduces the programming skills needed to develop and maintain software solutions for Fortune 500 companies.
+The programming language of implementation is COBOL.
+Applications may include payroll processing, inventory control, and billing systems.
 Syntax of the language, report production using both sequential and indexed files, and structured methodologies are major topics.
-Prerequisite: CIS 210 with a grade of ‘C’ or above.
+Prerequisite: CIS 210 with a grade of C or above.

 CIS 298 (Demand) 1-3 credit hours